ezeala-marve/cybersecurity-analyst-projects/nmap_recon.md

 4.  **Monitor:** Alert on Nmap scan patterns (`-sS`, `-sV`) as potential reconnaissance activity.

 This exercise highlights how the same information is used to both launch attacks and build defenses.

+## 💡 Key Takeaways & Conclusion
+This hands-on session was a powerful reminder that effective cybersecurity is built on a foundation of rigorous information gathering.
+The transition from a simple port scan to identifying a specific software version and its associated CVE is where the real value of a tool like Nmap is unlocked.

+The process underscored a critical duality: the same information that empowers an attacker to launch a targeted exploit enables a defender to patch a vulnerability and shrink their attack surface.
+Mastering these fundamental reconnaissance techniques is the first step in thinking like both a red teamer and a blue teamer, ultimately leading to more robust and resilient security postures.